Why Your Customer Acquisition Strategy Should Be Content-Driven

 - Click on “organic keywords” to access a list of keywords you rank for and their corresponding URLs

-Once you can see which content is ranking high, do a deeper dive using Ahref’s other tools or by doing your own research.
+Once you can see which content is ranking high, do a deeper dive using other tools on these platforms or by doing your own research.
 Be sure they’re as optimized as possible.
 Mainly, be sure they rank for the right keywords and have tactics in place to capture visitor information (like gated content, CTAs, subscription forms, and more).

 Gated content, also known as lead magnets, capture visitor information by offering them something extremely high-value in return.
 Gated content comes in many forms, but it always offers something different and more valuable than what your visitors can access in your free content.